Back

 Talkspace

-People seek out help for number of reasons, and you don’t have to wait until there is a crisis to get support.
+People seek out help for a number of reasons, and you don’t have to wait until there is a crisis to get support.
 If you’re in a crisis situation and have thoughts of suicide or hurting yourself or others, take action right away.
-Call a crisis hotline like the National Suicide Prevention Lifeline, visit your nearest emergency room or call 911, and ask loved ones to stay with you.
+Call a crisis hotline like the National Suicide Prevention Lifeline, visit your nearest emergency room, or call 911 and ask loved ones to stay with you.
 Your safety is the number one priority.